ontogeny/ivoormeeuw.github.io/_posts/2016-2-23-Hello-World.md

 ---
 layout: post
-title: Hello World
+title: Zebrafish Embryo
 ---

-# BHA Documentation

-## Something here
+## Under a microscope

 Documentation
 ![zebrafish embryo](/images/zebrafish_embryo.jpeg)

-First post on my Github Jekyll page on the first day of the BioHack Academy

-**bold**
+"This is the very moment life happens", the researcher guiding us through the animal section.